Best for the Environment

-- No cloud or dedicated hosting: If you’re looking for a cloud hosting or dedicated hosting provider, GreenGeeks is not for you, as it doesn’t currently offer these plans.
+- No cloud hosting: If you’re looking for a cloud hosting provider, GreenGeeks is not for you, as it doesn’t currently offer this plan.

 No provider can offer a 100% uptime guarantee, but you’ll ideally want to aim for an uptime somewhere between 99.97% and 99.99%.
 Hundredths of a second might not seem like a lot, but actually, even upgrading from 99.95% uptime to 99.96% uptime means about one hour less downtime per year.

 Why?
 Well, two of GreenGeeks’ four data centers are in North America.
-This is a reliable situation for people based in North America, but those in Europe and Asia are still left without, as well as none in Africa or Australia.
+This is a reliable situation for people based in North America, while those in Europe and Asia have a center each, but those in Africa or Australia are left without.
 If most of your website visitors are located elsewhere your server response time could be slightly slower for them.

 It makes up for this with free CDN integration.
 Every GreekGeeks hosting plan includes a one-click integration with a free Content Delivery Network (CDN), which allows pages to load faster via a more geographically distributed network of proxy servers.